mtiutiu-heits/do-gitops-testing/README.md

-# GitOps via Flux CD and DOKS
+# Overview of solutions and concepts used in this blueprint

-This blueprint will guide you step by step on how to spin up a DOKS (DigitalOcean Kubernetes) cluster and Flux CD for K8S deployments management in a GitOps fashion.
-Everything is done via [Terraform](https://www.terraform.io) and the steps that are required should be pretty straightforward.
+This blueprint will guide you step by step on how to spin up a DOKS (DigitalOcean Kubernetes) cluster and Flux CD for managing application deployments in a GitOps fashion.

+[Terraform](https://www.terraform.io) was chosen to write `infrastructure as code` using declarative configuration files which allows for concise descriptions of resources using blocks, arguments, and expressions.
+In our guide it will be responsible with spinning up the DOKS (DigitalOcean Kubernetes) cluster as well as [Flux CD](https://fluxcd.io).

+[Flux CD](https://fluxcd.io) is used for managing the `Continuous Delivery` of applications inside the DigitalOcean Kubernetes cluster as well as a `Gitops` enabler.

 ## Bootstrapping DOKS and Flux CD